vidhishajaswani/CI-CD-Pipeline/README.md

 ```
 ## Contributions

-Karthik Medidisiva
+1. Karthik Medidisiva

-Kshittiz Kumar
+2. Kshittiz Kumar

-Shivam Chamoli
+3. Shivam Chamoli

-Vidhisha Jaswani
+4. Vidhisha Jaswani

-Setting up build jobs for checkbox.io and iTrust along with deploying all dependencies like java, ansible, mysql, maven along with these applications.
+Setting up build jobs for checkbox.io and iTrust and automated build/deploying of checkbox.io and iTrust (along with deploying all dependencies like java, ansible, mysql, maven).
 Made the screencast and made contributions to ReadMe file.

 ![checkstyle](results/checkstyle.png)
 ## Screencast